 The Kleinian clinic is conceived as a dyadic dynamism between analyst and analysand, where this uncontained sexuality passes back and forth between them.
 This dynamism is analyzed in terms of partiality and wholeness, and along vectors like introjection, incorporation, projection, expulsion, and disavowal.
 Through a rhythmic repetition of experiences in transference and counter-transference, sexuality gradually receives new determination, it becomes contained in a new way.
 What was uncontainable becomes more containable, and the individual becomes able to love and work.

 There is a question about how such spillage of sexuality arises in the first place.
 This is a familiar question: is sexuality originally uncontained, or is this pathology an historical condition?
 This question has been taken up many times over the past century.
 It has been suggested that sexuality should be considered somehow uncontainable in essence – it has always been an alien spirit that possesses the body and eclipses any representation of subjectivity.
 A person who is aroused or sexualized is not symbolically themselves.
-This was Bataille’s point.
+This was Bataille’s point, and this links up with discussions of possession.
 Sexual relations exclude symbolization, and so sexuality implies the abandonment of the symbolic.

 If sexuality only thrives as a non-symbolic alterity, then pathology might be considered an historical condition of overly tenacious symbolization.
 So, what historical condition might give rise to such a pathology which is treated in the psychoanalytic clinic?
 The answer to this question would concern the way that sexuality is symbolized through the institutions of the expanding market economy.
 In its proper unsymbolic position, sex can only be represented as a sublime act.
 The sublime is the proper way of representing the unrepresentable.